octoflar/especia/README.md

 ## Authors

-The author of the Especia code is **Ralf Quast** affiliated (1998 - 2006) with *Universität Hamburg, Hamburger Sternwarte, 21029 Hamburg, Germany* To acknowledge the use of Especia please cite:
+The author of the Especia code is **Ralf Quast** affiliated (1998 - 2006) with *Universität Hamburg, Hamburger Sternwarte, 21029 Hamburg, Germany*.
+To acknowledge the use of Especia please cite:

 Quast, Ralf (2016): *Evolutionary spectrum inversion and analysis (Especia).* figshare.